souvik3333/OEDR-for-autonomous-vehicle/doc/Depth Estimation Subsystem.md

 <img src="https://render.githubusercontent.com/render/math?math=Z = \frac{fb}{d}">

 Where,
-		$f$ denotes the focal length of the stereo cameras
+&nbsp;&nbsp;&nbsp; f  denotes the focal length of the stereo cameras
-		$b$ denotes the base distance between the two cameras
+&nbsp;&nbsp;&nbsp; b  denotes the base distance between the two cameras
-		$d$ denotes the disparity values between the images from the two cameras.
+&nbsp;&nbsp;&nbsp; d  denotes the disparity values between the images from the two cameras.

 The implementation of the Stereo Depth Estimation can divided into the following steps,
 1. Calulating the disparity map/values.